 Let's Layer Our Delicious Pie!

-To assemble your pie, simply evenly pour the cooled toffee into your graham cracker crust and then top with sliced bananas.
+To assemble your pie, simply evenly pour the cooled toffee filling into your graham cracker crust and then add fresh banana slices.

-Then, top with your pillowy soft whipped cream!
+Then, top with your pillowy soft whipped cream and another layer of sliced bananas!

 Some Other Recipes You May Enjoy!